hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 3 3 1 3 1 7
-Weapons/Armour: A Pit Fighter Pursuer may be equipped with weapons and armour chosen from the Pit Fighter Pursuer Equipment list.
+Weapons/Armor: A Pit Fighter Pursuer may be equipped with weapons and armor chosen from the Pit Fighter Pursuer Equipment list.
 Special Rules
 Pit Fighter: See Strength Skill section.